 If you use multiple exfoliating products be cautious of how many you’re using in your routine.
 Whether you’re layering exfoliants in your evening routine or splitting them up between morning and night, combining AHA’s, BHA’s, Retinol, scrubs, and other active ingredients can be too aggressive for many skin types.
 Pay attention to your skin and know when to cut back but know this: less is almost always more.

 Everyone’s symptoms are unique depending upon your skin’s condition, products being used, and how aggressively you’ve been exfoliating.
 Kind of like a choose your own adventure, but less fun.
-Without further ado, here are the signs of over exfoliating to look out for.
+Without further ado, here are the signs of over-exfoliating to look out for.

 Inflammation, increased sensitivity, itching, and/or burning

 Red, reactive, itchy, burning skin may be the most obvious out of over-exfoliation symptoms.
 This is a sign your skin barrier has been compromised, the layer that protects your skin from irritants and allergens.
-Be careful when using towels and wash clothes to dry your face as they can be even more irritating to your skin.
+Be careful when using towels and wash cloths to dry your face as they can be even more irritating to your skin.
 Even a sweaty workout sesh can cause irritation!
 When your skin is in this state it’s prone to contact dermatitis, too.

 Your breakouts aren’t getting better or are worsening